 \section{Abstract}

-We continue the study of small amplitude solutions of the damped/driven cubic NLS equation, written as formal series in the amplitude, initiated in our previous work \cite{DK}.
-We are interested in behaviour of the formal series under the wave turbulence limit ``the amplitude goes to zero, while the space-period goes to infinity".
+In this paper we continue to study small amplitude solutions of the damped cubic NLS equation, driven by a random force (the study was initiated in our previous work \cite{DK} and continued in \cite{DKMV}).
+We write solutions of the equation as formal series in the amplitude and discuss the behaviour of this series under the wave turbulence limit, when the amplitude goes to zero, while the space-period goes to infinity.